ytaki0801/mcelisp.json/README.md

 `mcelisp-json.c` is a reference implementation of `mcelisp.json` in C with JSON parser/serializer ["parson"](https://github.com/kgabis/parson/).
 You need the files `parson.c` and `parson.h` in the library to compile and run.

+## mcelisp-json-python3.py

+`mcelisp-json-python3.py` is a reference implementation of `mcelisp.json` to run on Python 3.
+It can run not only the above example but also `mcelisp.json` itself.
+See the source code for details.

 ## Licence

 The codes in this repository are licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).